canonical/observability/decision-records/2024-10-09--adding-k8s-labels-from-libs.md

 ## History

 I (@dstathis) ran in to this problem when I was about to code up the original solution.
 After asking the team about it,
-@ca-scribner came up with the accepted solution.
+@ca-scribner came up with a solution using annotations.
+Later @IbraAoad modified the solution to use ConfigMaps instead.